Neve Campbell

 Neve Adrianne Campbell (/ˈnɛv/; born October 3, 1973) is a Canadian actress.
-She is known for her work in the drama and horror genres.
+After working in Canadian and American television, Campbell emerged as a scream queen for her starring roles in horror films.
+She has also appeared in blockbusters and independent features.

-Following a series of minor appearances, Campbell played a starring role in the drama series Catwalk (1992–1994) and the television film The Canterville Ghost (1996), the latter winning her a Family Film Award for Best Actress.
-She subsequently relocated to the United States to play the role of Julia Salinger in the Fox teen drama series Party of Five (1994–2000), which was her breakthrough role, earning her recognition as a teen idol and a nomination for the Teen Choice Award for Choice TV Actress.
-While on the show, she starred in her first American feature film, headlining the supernatural blockbuster The Craft (1996).
+Following a series of minor credits, Campbell had a starring role in the drama series Catwalk (1992–1993) and the television film The Canterville Ghost (1996).
+She subsequently relocated to the United States to star as Julia Salinger in the Fox teen drama series Party of Five (1994–2000), which became her breakthrough role.
+She rose to international prominence for her leading role as Sidney Prescott in Wes Craven's slasher film Scream (1996), which spawned the Scream franchise, in which she reprised her role in each film except the sixth.
+She also headlined the horror film The Craft (1996), the thriller film Wild Things (1998), and the drama film Panic (2000).